West African Lion

 Q5: Are West African lions endangered?

-A: Yes, they are classified as Critically Endangered by the IUCN.
+A: Yes, they are classified as Critically Endangered by the IUCN, making them one of the most threatened lion populations on Earth.